Looking for a good canned food for your cat?

 First Thoughts About The Ingredients

-- In the beginning I was reluctant when I saw the ingredient “Barley Grass” but then I learned that barley grass is gluten free because it’s not really a grain.
+- In the beginning, I was reluctant when I saw the ingredient “Barley Grass” but then I learned that barley grass is gluten-free because it’s not really a grain.

-- Also I liked the fact that Chicken Liver was the 4th ingredient and not the 3rd since I don’t think too much liver is good for cats, it adds too much iron to their diet.
-A safe amount it’s OK so being the ingredient #4 on the list is a good thing.
+- Also, I liked the fact that Chicken Liver was the 4th ingredient and not the 3rd since I don’t think too much liver is good for cats, it adds too much iron to their diet.
+A safe amount it’s OK so being ingredient #4 on the list is a good thing.

-- I also appreciated that the second ingredient is Chicken Broth and no simply water.
+- I also appreciated that the second ingredient is Chicken Broth and not simply water.
 This makes sure my cat will love the flavor of this food, “humm yummy good stuff” she will think :-)

 Guaranteed Analysis